MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 The IoT Edge runtime must be installed on an Azure IoT Edge device before you can deploy a solution to the device.
 The runtime is responsible for:

 1. Downloading and starting container images on the IoT Edge device
-2. Version management, ensure when a new version of a container image is available it will be downloaded, the existing container will be stopped, and the new version started.
+2. Version management.
+It ensures that when a new module version is available it will be downloaded, the existing module stopped, and the new version started in its place.
 3. Routing messages between modules running on the IoT Edge device and to Azure IoT.
 4. It manages and monitors the health of solutions running on the device, including restarting crashed applications.
 5. Reports the health and state of the solution to Azure IoT for centralized management.